Why Monitor Aviation Safety Key Performance Indicators?

 Monitoring KPIs allows the accountable executive to meet his responsibility to monitor the effectiveness of the SMS.
 For example, the FAA's Part 5 regulations state the accountable executive has several responsibilities toward the SMS including:

 KPIs allow accountable executives a high-level snapshot to more quickly determine whether organizational SMS goals and objectives are being satisfied.
-However, accountable managers are not the only user group to benefit from SMS KPIs.
+However, accountable managers are not the only user group that benefits from SMS KPIs.
 Other user groups include:

 The SMS' scope is very broad and has the potential to capture beneficial information to help operations managers make business-related decisions.
 KPIs allow managers to focus on the company's most important goals and objectives.